You will study four core modules and two optional modules before completing your 15,000 word dissertation.

-You will study five core modules:
+You will study four core modules:

-Discourse, Culture and Communication
+Discourse Culture and Intercultural Communication

 Research Methods in Applied Linguistics